Invadel/CS_412_Machine_Learning/README.md

 This regression plot is a testament to the model's performance, showing a strong correlation between predicted and actual grades, which is a positive indicator of the model's effectiveness.
 However, the presence of any outliers or a wide confidence interval could suggest areas for further model refinement.

+## Performance Metrics

+### Discussion of Error Metrics

+The performance of our neural network model was rigorously evaluated using various error metrics, which are critical for understanding the accuracy and reliability of the predictions it generates.
+The following metrics were computed:

+#### Mean Absolute Error (MAE)

+- **MAE**: 2.56
+- **Interpretation**: This value represents the average absolute difference between the predicted grades and the actual grades.
+A MAE of 2.56 indicates that, on average, the model's predictions are within 2.56 points of the true grades, suggesting a high level of accuracy.

+#### Root Mean Square Error (RMSE)

+- **RMSE**: 3.64
+- **Interpretation**: RMSE provides the average magnitude of the prediction errors.
+It gives us an idea of the magnitude of errors in the same units as the grades themselves.
+An RMSE of 3.64 points is relatively low, indicating good predictive performance and suggesting that there are no large errors in predictions.

+#### Mean Absolute Percentage Error (MAPE)

+- **MAPE**: 2.74%
+- **Interpretation**: MAPE expresses the average absolute error as a percentage of the true values.
+At 2.74%, the model demonstrates an excellent prediction rate, with the errors constituting a small percentage of the actual grade values, which is indicative of a model that can reliably predict grades across the spectrum.

+### Conclusion

+The low values across all error metrics confirm the model's strong predictive power and its potential as a reliable tool for estimating student performance based on their ChatGPT interactions.
+These metrics underscore the model's ability to generalize well to new data and provide a solid foundation for further optimization and deployment.

 ## Neural Network Code

 The neural network is implemented using PyTorch.
 It includes data preparation, model definition, training, and evaluation steps, with a focus on performance metrics and regression plot visualization.